comp426-2023-spring/a99-bettercat/README.md

 This is a sample overview.

+## Link to Website

+Our website is hosted live using Vercel - link here.

 ## Tech Stack

 Part of our goal for this project was to employ reliable and durable full-stack development tools and technologies.
 We wanted the project to be typesafe, streamlined, and fully integrated together.
 With this goal in mind, we employed the following technologies into our project: